gagolews/stringx/devel/sphinx/rapi/substr.md

 ## Description

-`substr` (deprecated synonym: `substring`) extracts contiguous parts of given character strings.
+`substr` extracts contiguous parts of given character strings.
 Its replacement version allows for substituting them with new content.

 ## Usage